mapbender/mapbender-documentation/en/customization/mapbender_templates.rst

 Regions of the mobile Template

-  * footer (button region)
+  * Footer (button region)
-  * Content (map, navigation toolbar)
+  * Map area (map, navigation toolbar)
-  * Mobilepane (area that will overlapp the map, when a dialog like Layertree, FeatureInfo is displayed)
+  * MobilePane (area that will overlap the map, when a dialog like Layertree or FeatureInfo is displayed)

 Please note that not all elements can be used with the Mobile template at the moment.
 Here is a list of the elements that can be used: